passy/google-cdn/readme.md

 > Grunt task for replacing refs to resources on the [Google CDN](https://developers.google.com/speed/libraries/devguide).

-This module makes it easy to replace references to your bower resources in your app with links to the libraries on the Google CDN.
+This module makes it easy to replace references to your bower resources in your app with links to the libraries on the Google CDN (and some other CDNs).

 ## Getting started